edemaine/svgtiler/README.md

 * You can change where to put converted files via the `--op`/`--output-pdf` and `--oP`/`--output-png` command-line options.
-  In addition, SVG Tiler supports `--os`/`--output-svg` to control where to put generated SVG files, and `-o`/`--output` to control the default place to put all generated/converted files.
+  In addition, SVG Tiler supports `--os`/`--output-svg` to control where to put generated SVG files, `-o`/`--output` to control the default place to put all generated/converted files, and `-O`/`--output-stem` to override the generated/converted filenames for the next drawing.
 * If Inkscape isn't on your PATH, you can specify its location via `-i`/`--inkscape`.